Buninyong: Today

 There are several grand "boom style" homes in and around the town.

 The town has an Australian Rules football team competing in the Central Highlands Football League.

 Golfers play at the Buninyong Golf Club on Learmonth Street.

-Buninyong Bowling Club is one of the oldest bowling clubs in Australia (est. 1872) and is located in the beautiful township of Buninyong, which lies at the foot of Mt Buninyong, 11k south of Ballarat in Victoria.
-Address 708 Inglis St, Buninyong VIC 3357.
+The town is also the site of the Buninyong Bowling Club, which is one of the oldest bowling clubs in Australia (established in 1872).

-Buninyong has hosted segments of the Australian National Road Race Championships for cycling, held in January each year, since 2007.
+Buninyong hosted segments of the Australian National Road Race Championships for cycling, held in January each year, from 2007 - 2024.

+The Buninyong township has become the home of the De Soza parkrun from 22 November 2025.